karthikraja95/academic-kickstart/content/post/FSIL/index.md

 Refer to [Few-Shot Class-Incremental Learning](https://arxiv.org/pdf/2004.10956.pdf) for detailed methodology, results and comparisons.

 ## Incremental Few-Shot Learning via Vector Quantization in Deep Embedding Space (ICLR 2021)

+The authors proposed a **nonparametric method to handle incremental few-shot learning based on Learning Vector Quantization (LVQ).**  By doing this, the adverse effects of imbalanced weights in a parametric classifier can be avoided entirely.

+### Learning Vector Quantization (LVQ)

+>  LVQ is a classical data compression method that represents knowledge through a few learned reference vectors.
+A new sample is classified to the same label as the nearest reference vector in the input space.

+> LVQ has been combined with deep feature extractors as an alternative to standard neural networks for better interpretability.

+LVQ is a nonparametric method that is well suited for incremental few-shot learning because the model capacity grows by incorporating more reference vectors to learn new knowledge.
+For example, Incremental Learning Vector Quantization (ILVQ) has been developed to learn classification models adaptively from raw features.
+The proposed method does not rely on predefined rules to update reference vectors and can be learned along with deep neural networks in an end-to-end fashion.

+### Incremental Deep Learning Vector Quantization (IDLVQ)

+The general framework of IDLVQ for both classification and regression can be derived from a [Gaussian Mixture](https://www.cse.iitk.ac.in/users/piyush/courses/pml_winter16/IncompleteDataEM.pdf) perspective, with a **simplified covariance structure and supervised deep representation learning**.
+The proposed IDLVQ is a *nonparametric method as it makes a prediction based on similarity to reference vectors instead of using any regression or classification weights.
+The model's capacity grows naturally by adding more reference vectors to learn novel tasks, while the old knowledge is preserved in existing reference vectors.*

+### Contributions
+- A unified framework is developed, termed incremental deep learning vector quantization (IDLVQ), to handle both incremental classification (IDLVQ-C) and regression (IDLVQ-R) problems.
+- Developed intra-class variance regularization, less forgetting constraints and calibration factors to mitigate catastrophic forgetting in class-incremental learning
+- The proposed methods achieve state-of-the-art performance on incremental few-shot classification and regression datasets.

+Refer to [Incremental Few-Shot Learning via Vector Quantization in Deep Embedding Space](https://openreview.net/pdf?id=3SV-ZePhnZM) for detailed methodology, results and comparisons.